erigontech/mdbx-go/README.md

     if err != nil {
         return err
     }
+    // val aliases the DB file and is valid until this View txn ends;
-    // val aliases the DB file; copy it if it must survive a later
+    // copy it to keep it longer.
+(In a write txn, a later Put/Del also
-    // Put/Del in this txn or the end of the txn. doSomethingWith(val)
+    // invalidates it.)
+    doSomethingWith(val)
     return nil
 }); err != nil {